bbauska/UC-Davis-JS-Basics/readme.md

   title="Console, hamburgers"
   alt="Console, hamburgers." />
 </p>
-Let's see if that works, if I typed it right.
+Let&apos;s see if that works, if I typed it right.
 Sure enough, I got hamburgers, and then I got grapes, and then I got chicken..
 I can actually use my random number generator to actually do something with another program.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->